 The Human Network Initiative

 HNI is an interdisciplinary research center housed in the Neurology Department of Brigham & Women’s Hospital and Harvard Medical School.
-We use the tools of philosophy, medicine, the sciences and cultural criticism to explore human interconnectedness, and advocate for a more communal, less individualistic understanding of the human person.
-We believe that humans are, as Aristotle puts it, the political animal.
-We are at home in the dense, complicated social web of the polis (the city) and ill-equipped to thrive in isolation.
+We use the tools of the humanities, medicine and the sciences to explore human interconnectedness, and advocate for a more communal, less individualistic understanding of the human person.
+We believe that humans are, as Aristotle puts it, the political animal, at home in the dense, complicated social web of the polis (the city) and ill-equipped to thrive in isolation.
 We are inescapably interdependent and vulnerable - we need each other, and this need is not a defect or a failing.
 It is a central genius and beauty of our species.

-We at HNI see this inherent sociality at every level of the human story - our need for community manifests itself in neuronal function, general physical and psychological health, family and neighborhood cohesion, broad social dynamics, etc. Modern thought, technology and economics have too often ignored or obscured this fundamental fact about our species, and the effects are becoming more and more undeniable - there is increasing public alarm about a growing "Epidemic of Loneliness."
+We at HNI see this inherent sociality at every level of the human story - our need for community manifests itself in neuronal function, general physical and psychological health, family and neighborhood cohesion, broad social dynamics, national politics, etc. Our shared life should be structured with this need in mind.
+Unfortunately, modern thought, technology and economics have too often ignored or obscured this fundamental fact about our species, and the effects are becoming more and more undeniable - there is increasing public alarm about the fraying of our communities, deaths of despair, a growing "Epidemic of Loneliness."
 In 2010, the AARP found that fully 40 percent of adults reported being lonely, up from 20% in the 1980’s.

-Our program has two complementary prongs: firstly, we want to serve as a central hub for interdisciplinary conversations about community, isolation and well being in contemporary America, a large and increasingly urgent topic.
+Our program has two complementary prongs: firstly, we want to serve as a central hub for interdisciplinary explorations of community, isolation and well being in contemporary America, a large and increasingly urgent topic.
 To this end we will host conferences, give public lectures, publish academic research, op-eds and white papers.
-There are, at present, scattered efforts to understand and address this problem, ranging across policy, medicine, education, social science, investment and culture.
-We applaud these efforts, and believe that they would be well served by the convening of a central conversation.
+Our work will range from deep inquiry into the nature of the person to an exploration of how clinical, social and political realities should be shaped to accommodate humans as we actually are.